 - Frequent start dates provide students the flexibility to set their own pace and take a break when needed.

 - Seamless transfer degree, an Associate of Arts, to a local four-year college.

 All Degree After Five students must complete an application for admission and select Degree After Five as their program of study.

 Placement tests are used to determine appropriate course placement of students' reading, writing and math abilities.
 Schedule ACCUPLACER® admission testing at a local NICC campus or center.
 Testing may be waived based on previous college coursework or submission of valid ACT®, ACCUPLACER® or ALEKS® test scores.
 Scores are valid for three years.

 Financial aid is available to eligible Degree After Five students.
 Students must complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility.
 A minimum of six credit hours per semester is required for the Federal Direct Loan program, and federal Pell Grant eligibility is based on your enrollment status and federal guidelines.
 Apply for financial aid early to increase your potential for funding options.

-The 2015-2016 tuition for the Degree After Five program is $167 per credit hour or $501 per 3-credit hour class for both in-state and out-of-state students.
+The 2015-2016 tuition for the Degree After Five program is $167 per credit hour for Iowa residents and $172 for non-Iowa residents.
+This equates to $501 per 3-credit hour class for in-state students and $516 per 3-credit hour class for out-of-state students.